varletjs/rattail/docs/general/is-plain-object.md

 # isPlainObject

-Determine whether the input value is a plain object
+Determine whether the input value is a `plain object`.

 ### Usage